-Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for Proposals Two and Three and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal.